Dec 4, 2019

 https://gitpod.io/#prebuild/, as in

 All important features in Gitpod go through a beta phase, so you get the chance to try it early and participate in further development of the feature.
-So, please reach out with anything that bugs you or any ideas you have that could make your daily life with GitLab and Gitpod more seamless. ❤️
+So, please let us know with anything that bugs you or any ideas you have that could make your daily life with GitLab and Gitpod more seamless.

 If you want to use Gitpod with your self-managed instance of GitLab, you’ll need to wait a bit longer for Gitpod Enterprise (or apply for our private beta).